Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ***Compliance***
 A player subject to negative effects (for example discard *3* Trade Goods) must fulfil them as far as able (if she only has *2* Trade Goods, she must discard them).

+***Dice***
+Unless explicitly stated otherwise, all dice mentioned in this rulebook are 10-sided dice going from 1 to 10.

 ## Overview
 In a game of Twilight Imperium, 2 to 8 players take the role of varied great races fighting for supremacy in the galaxy after the ruling Lazax Empire has fallen.
 The game is played over several Rounds, during which players strive to [claim Objectives](#user-content-ClaimObjectives_StatusPhaseStep) in order to score Victory Points.
 The first player to reach a predetermined number of Victory Points is declared the winner and the new Empress of the Galaxy.